Folk rock band Blackberry Smoke coming to Youngstown Foundation Amphitheatre

-YOUNGSTOWN, Ohio (WKBN) – Blackberry Smoke is coming to the Youngstown Foundation Amphitheatre later this month.
+YOUNGSTOWN, Ohio (WYTV) – Blackberry Smoke is coming to the Youngstown Foundation Amphitheatre later this month.

 The concert, featuring special guest The Wild Feathers, will be Friday, Oct.
 23 at 7:30 p.m.